 Plano has outdoor adventures.
 Plan a morning hike to start your day.
 With more than 82 miles of recreational trails, chances are there’s a trail near you.
 Get trail information here including downloadable trail maps.
 Two major parks in Plano offer great opportunities to connect with the outdoors.
 Oak Point Park and Nature Preserve is 800 acres and has 3.5 miles of concrete trails and 5 miles of soft trails along Rowlett Creek.
 Arbor Hills Nature Preserve is a 200-acre park with hike and bike trails, a 2-mile walking trail and stunning views of the prairie and forest.
 And now, due to a partnership between the City of Plano, Toyota, American Park Network and Time Warner Cable, free Wi-Fi is now available at City parks and recreation centers!

 If you’d rather a little more intensity, check out the new Go Ape Treetop Adventure course at Oak Point Park which is made up of numerous rope ladders and 39 exciting crossings, including five zip lines!

 Plano has pampering.
 After your morning hike and brunch, you’ll need to take some time for a little R&R. With places like The Woodhouse Day Spa and Drybar, you’re sure to get some much needed pampering.
 See a list of spa and beauty options here.

 Plano has live music.
-Check out these places for live music opportunities to cap-off your night: Blue Martini, Love & War in Texas, McCall Plaza, Sambuca 360, Taverna Rossa, The Ginger Man and Urban Rio/On The Rocks.
+Check out these places for live music opportunities to cap-off your night: Love & War in Texas, McCall Plaza, Sambuca 360, Taverna Rossa, The Ginger Man and Urban Rio/On The Rocks.

 ENTER TO WIN A WEEKEND OF SHOPPING, DINING AND ADVENTURE IN NORTH TEXAS!